-Big Lake's shoreline goes for about 8 miles.
-Surface area about 575 acres.2
+Big Lake’s shoreline goes for about 8 miles.
+The surface area is about 575 acres.2

 One season we parked ourselves at the shoreline fishing for crayfish (they’re invasive) & caught tons of them!
 Cooked them up over our evening campfire for dinner.

 Didn’t do that again: wasn’t thrilled with effort vs. reward!
 But fishing for FISH is altogether a different ratio!

 Getting to Big Lake AZ

 From Pinetop-Lakeside, take 260E.
 Right turn onto Hwy.273.
 Then depending on your campground site, or boating intent, take one of these routes:

 - Pass Crescent Lake, right at 113A (may be unnamed): To the North side of the Lake.
 Parking, picnic area, Dam.

 - Hwy.
 273/Three Forks Rd., right to 8115 (Big Lake Rd.): For multiple camping areas, Tackle/Supply Shop, Parking, Dock & Boat Ramp.

 - Continue 273, straight on along Three Forks Rd., right on FR249E…

 - 2nd right to access Big Lake South Cove Boating Launch.